Endangered Species

 Endangered Species Act

-The Endangered Species Act (ESA) was signed into law in 1973 to protect animal and plant species at risk of extinction due to habitat changes or loss.
-It was last renewed by Congress in 1988, meaning it has been more than 25 years since Congress last made any substantial updates to the 1973 ESA law.
 Today, with only a two percent recovery rate, the Endangered Species Act is failing to achieve its fundamental purpose of species recovery.
 Instead, the ESA law has evolved into legal tool used by some environmental organizations to advance an agenda that impedes American oil and natural gas production — destroying economic growth and job creation, while diverting hundreds of millions of American taxpayer dollars away from species recovery.
+Perhaps even more troubling, the data and science used to justify endangered species regulatory actions, such as critical habitat designations, are not publicly available for analysis.

 The ESA Needs Both Oversight and Reform